|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Engineer SSgt Robert W. Goulet, 32839871 (POW, executed) NY

 Radio SSgt William Cohen, 32975702 (POW, executed) NY

 Built by North American Aviation (NAA) at Air Force Plant NC at Fairfax Field near Kansas City, KS.
 Delivered to the U. S. Army Air Force (USAAF) as B-25J-30/32-NC Mitchell serial number 44-31300.
 Ferried overseas via Hawaii to the Pacific.

 Assigned to the 345th Bombardment Group, 498th Bombardment Squadron during July 1945.
 No nickname or nose art.

 On August 7, 1945 took off from Ie Shima Airfield on a mission over Matsubase (today part of Uki).
 Over the target, last seen flying southward, the B-25 piloted by 1st Lt.
 Albert Gruer attempted to fly behind it and contact this B-25 by radio, but without response.
 Unknown if hit by anti-aircraft fire or otherwise damaged, it was last seen over Matsubase.
 Later, it force landed successfully in Kumamoto Prefecture.

 Fates of the Crew

-On August 15, after Japan's surrender was announced, officers at Fukuoka met and issued an order stating that "There will be an execution of enemy fliers... because they are being held responsible for indiscriminate bombing...
+On August 15, 1945 after the surrender of Japan was announced, officers at Fukuoka met and issued an order stating that "There will be an execution of enemy fliers... because they are being held responsible for indiscriminate bombing...
 The executions will be kept secret."

 The sixteen American prisoners held at the prison, including all members of this B-25 crew were taken by truck to a nearby field at Aburayama.
 The officer in charge, Major Kusumoto order the execution and one of the officers of the execution squad even brought his girlfriend to watch.
 The prisoners were stripped naked and taken into the woods singularly or in pairs and hacked to death with swords.